 In cases where we maintain the UDI's decision, it is usually not concluded whether the applicant's identity is substantiated or not.

-From 1 August 2018, Norwegian authorities will recognise some Somali passports as travel documents.
-This applies to Somali passports issued either at Somali embassies, or in the Benadir region, after 1 January 2014.
+From 1 August 2018, Norwegian authorities have accepted certain Somali passports as valid travel documents.
+Today, this applies to Somali passports issued by Somali embassies and passport offices in Somalia.

-Even though some Somali passports are recognised as travel documents in Norway, this does not mean that Somali passports are credible enough to document the applicants’ identity.
-This is because Somalia for many years has lacked public authorities that can confirm a person's identity.
-This means that we can not be sure that the information used to issue a Somali passport is correct.
-Knowledge of home town and clan affiliation is therefore still important in assessing the identity of a person from Somalia.
+Although Somali passports are accepted as travel documents in Norway, this does not mean that Somali passports are sufficiently secure as the sole proof of a person's identity.
+This is because, for many years, Somalia has lacked public authorities that can verify a person's identity.
+This means that we cannot be certain that the information used to issue a Somali passport is accurate.
+Knowledge of a person's hometown and clan affiliation is therefore still important in assessing the identity of someone from Somalia.

-Some Somali have other ID documents, but we do not place importance on this.
-This is because all previous public archives and offices were destroyed or raided during the civil war in the 1990s.
-In some cases, we can attatch some importance to documents that were issued before the civil war.
+Some Somalis possess other ID documents, but these are not given much weight.
+This is because all previous public archives and offices were destroyed or looted during the civil war in the 1990s.
+In some cases, we may give some consideration to documents issued before the civil war.

-The UDI has made a video on how they assess identity in asylum cases, residence permits, citizenship cases, and in cases of revocation of permits.
+The UDI has made a video on how they assess identity in cases from Somalia.
+This applies to cases concerning protection, residence permits, citizenship, and in cases involving the revocation of permits.
 The video is subtitled in Norwegian and translated into Somali.
 You can watch the video on youtube.

 In addition to the applicants’ statements, we always consider whether the area they come from is so dangerous that they need protection.
 We call this an assessment of the security situation.
 Both international case law and decisions made by several of UNE’s Grand Boards show that there is a high threshold for granting a permit on the basis of the security situation in a country.